Customizing Your Simulator Experience with Xcode Schemes

 In the dialog that appears, click the Run option in the scheme editor’s left pane.

 Core Location.
 If you want to define the default Core Location setting, select Allow Location Simulation and choose a default location from the pop-up menu.

-For more information on using schemes in Xcode, see “Create, Edit, and Manage Schemes” in Xcode User Guide.
+For more information on using schemes in Xcode, see Edit, Create, and Manage Schemes.